 If electronic submission is impossible, applications should be mailed to: Dr. Lauren Schroeder, Department of Anthropology, University of Toronto Mississauga, 3359 Mississauga Road, Mississauga, Ontario L5L 1C6, Canada.
 Applications must be received by January 16, 2023.
 Incomplete/late applications cannot be considered.

 Evaluation and Decisions: Grant applications will be reviewed and ranked by a committee of AABA members chaired by Dr. Schroeder.
 Decisions will be confirmed by the AABA Executive Committee.
+Applications are evaluated according to the quality of the proposal, the significance of the research, the appropriateness of the budget, and the potential impact of the award on the applicant’s professional development.
 Recipients will be announced in early Spring and grantees will be recognized at the AABA Business Meeting.
 Decisions of the Award Committee in any year are final and not subject to appeal or reassessment.

 Keegan Selig, Duke University.
 The evolution of mammalian bilophodonty